mergeflow/chrome-extension/README.md

 Information about the datasets available in Mergeflow: https://faq.mergeflow.com/data-sets

-## Can't I get it from the Chrome web store?
+## Can't I get the extension from the Chrome web store?

 Yes, you can:
 https://chrome.google.com/webstore/detail/mergeflow-search/fdidemgaefophglkbgpkjfpnmoadhbgb?hl=en&authuser=0